wairas/happy-tools/README.md

   --redis_out CHANNEL   The channel that SAM is broadcasting the detections on
                         (default: None)
   --redis_connect       whether to immediately connect to the Redis host
                         (default: None)
+  --no_redis_connect    whether to not immediately connect to the Redis host
+                        (default: None)
   --marker_size INT     The size in pixels for the SAM points (default: None) --marker_color HEXCOLOR